Group 3

 Part 2: Core theme—patterns and change (SL/HL)

-There are four compulsory topics in the core theme “Geographic perspectives—global change”.
-This part requires 70 teaching hours.
+There are three compulsory topics in the core theme “Geographic perspectives—global change”.

 • Population distribution—changing population